AraAra064/CGRayCaster3D/README.md

 # CGRayCaster3D
-Download ConsoleGraphics.hpp at https://github.com/AraAra064/ConsoleGraphics, copy to build folder then you can compile it.
+How to compile:
+-Download ConsoleGraphics.hpp at https://github.com/AraAra064/ConsoleGraphics
+-Copy to the "Build" folder
+-You are done and now you can compile it (it will only work on windows OS)